phenotypic/homebridge-web-garage/README.md

 /targetDoorState/INT_VALUE_0_TO_1
 ```

-4. Update `obstructionDetected` when obstruction is detected by messaging the listen server:
+4. Update `obstructionDetected` when an obstruction is detected by messaging the listen server (should notify `0` after obstruction leaves unless `autoReset` is enabled):
 ```
 /obstructionDetected/INT_VALUE_0_TO_1
 ```